nmoisseeva/cwipp/docs/source/LES.rst

 CWIPP Optimization with LES Data
 *************************************

-The main routine contained in ``runLESanalysis.py`` performs key model optimization and bias correction using Large Eddy Simulation (LES) data from WRF-SFIRE.
+The main routine contained in ``runLESanalysis.py`` performs model optimization and bias correction using Large Eddy Simulation (LES) data from WRF-SFIRE.
+This routine is not required for running the plume rise model in a predictive mode.
+Default bias parameters stored in ``config.py`` will be sourced for all general cases.

 Key configuration setting for this analysis are contained in ``config.py``.
 Their descriptions can be found in :ref:`config-table`.